By Kenya Barrett

 The sea cliffs have also become a popular site for film production and have been featured in many films, including The Princess Bride, Harry Potter and the Half Blood Prince, and Leap Year.
 Outside of media, the area is also home to a number of wildlife species including razorbills, Atlantic Puffins, grey seals, dolphins, and minke whales, among others.

-Learn more about the Cliffs of Moher here!
+View our trips to Clare and learn more about the Cliffs of Moher here.

 Titanic Quarter – Belfast